Open Source Days

 How to Give a Great Talk

-We want to ensure submitters receive resources to help put together a great submission and, if accepted, give the best presentation possible.
-To help do this, we recommend viewing seasoned speaker Dawn Foster’s in-depth session titled Overcoming Imposter Syndrome to Become a Conference Speaker!
+We want to make sure submitters receive resources to help put together a great submission and if accepted, give the best presentation possible.
+To help do this, we recommend viewing seasoned speaker Dawn Foster’s in-depth session titled Overcoming Imposter Syndrome to Become a Conference Speaker!.

 Have More Questions?
 First Time Submitting?
 Don’t Feel Intimidated

-Linux Foundation events are an excellent way to get to know the community and share your ideas and the work you are doing, and we strongly encourage first-time speakers to submit talks for our events.
-If you aren’t sure about your abstract, reach out to us, and we will be more than happy to work with you on your proposal.
+Linux Foundation events are an excellent way to get to know the community and share your ideas and the work that you are doing and we strongly encourage first-time speakers to submit talks for our events.
+In the instance that you aren’t sure about your abstract, reach out to us and we will be more than happy to work with you on your proposal.

 Code of Conduct